View Document Text

 The U.S. Securities and Exchange Commission issued a final rule in July

-2010 requiring Advisers to provide a Firm Brochure in narrative “plain English”
+2010 requiring Advisors to provide a Firm Brochure in narrative “plain English”

 format.
 The new final rule also specifies mandatory sections and organization.